What Is The Function Of Inhibin

 In males, inhibin B is the predominant form produced by Sertoli cells in the seminiferous tubules of the testes.
 It provides negative feedback to the pituitary gland, suppressing FSH secretion.
 This feedback mechanism helps to maintain optimal conditions for spermatogenesis.
 When sperm production is high, Sertoli cells produce more inhibin B, which then reduces FSH levels.
 Conversely, when sperm production is low, inhibin B levels decrease, allowing FSH levels to rise and stimulate Sertoli cell function and spermatogenesis.

 Inhibin is also involved in regulating spermatogenesis directly.
-Sertoli cells, which produce inhibin, play a crucial role in supporting the development of sperm cells.
-They provide nutrients, growth factors, and structural support to developing spermatocytes and spermatids.
+Still, sertoli cells, which produce inhibin, play a crucial role in supporting the development of sperm cells.
+Because of that, they provide nutrients, growth factors, and structural support to developing spermatocytes and spermatids.
 Inhibin produced by Sertoli cells may act locally within the testes to modulate the function of other cells involved in spermatogenesis, such as Leydig cells, which produce testosterone.

 Clinical Significance